Europe's central bank to hike rates in July, 1st in 11 years | Business

 The euro's exchange rate to the dollar jumped by almost a half-cent, to USD 1.076, after the decision.
 Higher rates can increase demand for investments denominated in a currency, boosting its exchange rate.
 The sudden jump indicates the bank had gone further than expected in announcing rate rises.

-The rate hikes end an extended period of extremely low rates that started during the global financial crisis, which broke out in 2008.
+The rate hikes end an era of persistently low rates that started during the global financial crisis, which broke out in 2008.
 The increases will start from record lows of zero for the ECB's lending rate to banks and minus 0.5 per cent on overnight deposits from banks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)